DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

     - **Dynamic Testing** DAST: evaluates the security of software in a runtime environment and is often the only option for organizations deploying applications written by someone else.
 In those cases, testers often do not have access to the underlying source code.
         - common example of dynamic software testing is the use of web application scanning tools to detect the presence of cross-­site scripting, SQL injection, or other flaws in web applications.
         - Another example is the use of synthetic transactions to verify system performance.
 These are scripted transactions with known expected results.
     - **Fuzz Testng**: is a specialized dynamic testing technique that provides many different types of input to software to stress its limits and find previously undetected flaws.
-It is imited to detecting simple vulnerabilities
+It is imited to detecting simple vulnerabilities. zzuf is a fuzzing tool
         - Mutation (Dumb) Fuzzing Takes previous input values from actual operation of the software and manipulates (or mutates) it to create fuzzed input.
         - Generational (Intelligent) Fuzzing Develops data models and creates new fuzzed input based on an understanding of the types of data used by the program.
     - **Interface Testing**: assesses the performance of modules against the interface specifications to ensure that they will work together properly.
 Interfaces to be tested include